News

 “Be Ready to Receive Plates, Pans, Hoes, or Cash, Vote Wisely,” Aspiring Mp Sureman Tells Mubende Electorates

-A bar of soap, a sip of kombucha drink or a bag of salt is sometimes what decides how a person votes in Uganda.
-In primaries preceding the Feb.
-18 general elections, candidates who gave the most money to voters won the elections, according to a report.
+A bar of soap, a sip of kombucha drink, or a bag of salt sometimes decides how a person votes in Uganda.

-Experts say, candidates who bribe voters expect to be paid back, in the form of electoral victory.
+Experts say that candidates who bribe voters expect to be paid back, in the form of an electoral victory.
 Civil society organizations are monitoring candidates’ spending and educating the public about the value of their votes, but widespread poverty in the country makes some voters easy prey for bribery.

-With this however Ismael Ssegawa has alerted voters in Kasanja, south division Mubende Municipality to be ready for money that is soon coming and any form of bribing them.
+Ismael Ssegawa has alerted voters in Kasanja, south division, Mubende Municipality, to be ready for money that is soon coming and any form of bribery.

 During the ruling party primaries in 2021, many candidates in 74 constituencies that were studied claimed to have spent a minimum of 200 million Ugandan shillings ($57,588) each in their campaigns, according to a report by the Alliance for Campaign Finance Monitoring (ACFIM), a coalition of civil society organizations and activists who advocate for transparency and accountability in the elections.